karniksangani89/VLSI-SoC-Physical-Design-Using-OpenSource-EDA-Tools/README.md

   * Main Goal is to produce clean GDSII with no hman intervention.
   * Tuned for Skywater 130nm Open PDK.

-  **DAY1_LAB**

-  Main Objective : The goal of the project is to design a single height standard cell and plug this custom cell into a more complex design and perform it's PnR in the openlane flow.
-The standard cell chosen is a basic CMOS inverter and the design into which it's plugged into is a pre-built picorv32a core.
+**Main Objective : The goal of the project is to design a single height standard cell and plug this custom cell into a more complex design and perform it's PnR in the openlane flow.
+The standard cell chosen is a basic CMOS inverter and the design into which it's plugged into is a pre-built picorv32a core.**

 PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
 It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core; where the suffixes stand for: